Smooth rational surfaces of $d=11$ and $\pi=8$ in $\mathbb{P}^5$: A construction

-on $\mathbb{P}^2$ satisfy the following closed condition\\ \\ \\ \\ and if $\pi_2:S\longrightarrow S_1$ denotes the morphism obtained by blowing up $y_1,y_2,z_1,\hdots,z_{10}$, where $F_i=\pi_2^{-1}(y_i)$ and $G_i=\pi_2^{-1}(z_i)$, then the following open conditions are satisfied.\\ \\ \\ \\ Note that if the linear systems in O3 or O4 are non-empty, then there exists a curve $C$ on the surface $S$ such that $H.C\leq 0$.
-If the linear system in O5 is non-empty, then there exists a curve on the surface $S$ satisfying $p_a(C)=2$ and $H.C=2p_a(C)$.
-Then Proposition \ref{lowgenPrp} would imply that $H$ could not be very ample.
-Now, we show that the closed condition C1 is a non-empty condition.\\ \\ Start off by choosing a smooth and irreducible curve $A_1\in |-2K_{S_1}|$, recall that this is possible due to Bertini's theorem, and consider the incidence $\Lambda\subset A_1\times A_1\times |L-K_{S_1}|$, given by
+Note that O2 is an open condition on $y_i, y_i'$ and $D_1$,$D_2$, while it implies that the points $z_1,...,z_{10}$ are in a special position.
+Furthermore, we claim that O2 is a non-empty condition.
+That is, we claim that it's possible to choose the points $y_1,y_2,z_1,\hdots,z_{10}\in\mathbb{P}^2$ on the intersection of a smooth quartic and a smooth sextic sharing tangent directions in the points $y_1,y_2$.\\ \\ \textit{Claim: The open condition O2 is non-empty.}\\ \\ Start off by choosing a smooth and irreducible curve $A_1\in |-2K_{S_1}|$, recall that this is possible due to Bertini's theorem, and consider the incidence $\Lambda\subset A_1\times A_1\times |L-K_{S_1}|$, given by

 Now, choose a triple $(y_1,y_2,B_1)\in \Lambda$ such that $B_1$ is smooth and irreducible on $S_1$.
 Recall that this is possible due to Bertini's theorem.
-Since $|B_{|A_1}|$ is base-point free, it follows that the curve $B_1$ is smooth at each closed point in the zero-dimensional scheme $A_1\cap B_1$.
+Since $|B_{ 1|A_1}|$ is base-point free, it follows that the curve $B_1$ is smooth at each closed point in the zero-dimensional scheme $A_1\cap B_1$, and that the intersection is transversal except at $y_1$ and $y_2$.
 So we may set